Henri-Bruno de Coincy, owner of Belle Brise since 1992

 The price of Belle Brise is between 70-100 €/bottle, but there's no problem selling it as there's a great demand for it in Singapore, Hong Kong, Japan, and Switzerland.
 Several 3-4 stars restaurants in Paris have it on the wine list in many vintages.

-Stunning 60 years old Armagnac tasted in 2014 from Henri-Bruno de Coincy, who also owns Chateau Belle Brise.
+Stunning 60-year-old Armagnac tasted in 2014 from Henri-Bruno de Coincy, who also owns Chateau Belle Brise.
 His Armagnacs can be as seductive as beautiful women.
 Before you know it, you are "trapped".

 Strangely, recent books about Armagnac don't mention La Fontaine de Coincy.
 Why?
 It seems to be a well-kept secret for Armagnac aficionados too.